sfidanza/worldcup/README.md

 Prerequisites:

-- docker and docker-compose (Docker Desktop in you are on Windows)
+- docker and docker-compose (i.e. Docker Desktop if you are on Windows)

-For now, the containers are still built locally
+For now, the containers are still built locally.
+Here are the commands to start/stop everything:

     docker-compose -f "docker-compose.yml" up -d --build
     docker-compose -f "docker-compose.yml" down

 ## Run locally in development mode

-Running `docker-compose up` without specifying the file will take the `docker-compose.override.yml` into account:
+Running `docker-compose up` without specifying the file will take the `docker-compose.override.yml` into account.
+The commands are thus even simpler:

     docker-compose up -d --build
     docker-compose down